How to Make Your Car Last 200,000 Miles and More

 60,000 to 100,000 Miles

-Most vehicles are out of warranty at this point.
-Continue to monitor brakes and tires for wear, and pay closer attention to suspension parts, such as shock absorbers, struts, and bushings.
-It’s best to replace suspension and brake parts in pairs, and be sure to get a four-wheel alignment when you buy new tires or have suspension parts replaced.
+Most vehicles are 5 or more years old and out of warranty at this point.
+Continue to monitor brakes and tires for wear, and have your mechanic pay closer attention to suspension parts, such as shock absorbers, struts, and bushings.
+Like brakes, it’s best to replace suspension parts in pairs.
+Meanwhile, remain faithful with oil and filter changes, and tire rotations.
+You may also need a new set of tires.
+Again, whenever you buy new tires or have suspension parts replaced, be sure your mechanic finishes with a four-wheel alignment.

 100,000 to 150,000 Miles

-Major services, such as timing-belt replacement, are typically needed, and you can expect items such as spark plugs, the starter, the alternator, and suspension parts to need replacing.
-“In theory, if you get that stuff replaced in the 100,000-to-150,000-mile range, the cycle starts again and you should be good for a while,” Ibbotson says.
+Major services, such as timing-belt replacement, are typically needed during this period.
+(Most recent cars, including the RAV4, use a durable timing chain, which should last the lifetime of the vehicle and not need to be replaced.)
+Plan to replace items such as spark plugs, starter, alternator, and suspension parts.
+Collectively, these costs can be significant, but you should only have to do them once.
+“In theory, if you get that stuff replaced in the 100,000-to-150,000-mile range, the cycle starts again and you should be good for a long time,” Ibbotson says.

 Water pump assembly: $773